Create Goal Rulesets

 Rulesets can be in one of four statuses – Draft, Published, Unpublished, and Deleted.

-Note: Only published Rulesets can be used by sales managers and representatives to create goals.
+Note: Only published Rulesets can be used by sales managers and representatives to create goals, incentives, and leaderboards.

-When you publish a Ruleset, it appears in the create goals form, and managers can use the Ruleset to create and assign Goals to their teams.
+When you publish a Ruleset, it appears in the create goals, incentives, and leaderboards form, and managers can use the Ruleset to create and assign them to their teams.

 Click Publish RuleSet.
 On the confirmation pop-up, click Yes.